Phat Girlz

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Jazmin arrives at the Palm Springs resort and actively decides to embrace this new world.
 She chooses to be confident and open to whatever experiences come her way., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Jazmin and Tunde's relationship deepens significantly.
+Of particular interest, this crucial beat Jazmin and Tunde's relationship deepens significantly.
 She receives validation and experiences what feels like true acceptance.
 This false victory makes her believe external validation is the answer to her insecurities., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (75% through) represents the emotional nadir.
 Here, Jazmin's dream of her fashion line faces major rejection, and her relationship with Tunde hits crisis point due to her inability to truly accept herself.
-Her old insecurities completely take over., illustrates the protagonist at their lowest point.
+Her old insecurities completely take over., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Jazmin has a breakthrough realization: she must love herself first, independent of others' opinions.
 She synthesizes Tunde's acceptance with her own need for authentic self-love., demonstrating the transformation achieved throughout the journey.